ngryman/fauda/README.md

 }
 ```

-Fauda relies on a [JSON schema](https://json-schema.org/) to load and validate your configuration, but also to generate types.

-For more information on how to creat this schema, please take a look at the [Getting Started](https://json-schema.org/learn/getting-started-step-by-step.html) guide.
+Fauda uses a [JSON schema](https://json-schema.org/) to load and normalize your configuration.
+For more information on JSON schemas, you can take a look at their [Getting Started](https://json-schema.org/learn/getting-started-step-by-step.html) guide.

 </details>